 In fact, I enjoyed it so much that I even booked a second tour on my return visit to Cebu!

-The best, and most cost-effective Kawasan Falls canyoneering trip costs $40 and can be booked online using Klook.
-I booked this same trip both times and honestly couldn’t recommend it enough.
+The best trip is a full-day canyoneering experience in Badian.
+I booked this same trip both times and honestly couldn't recommend it enough.

 How to get to Kawasan Falls

 If you're not into canyoneering (you're missing out), then it is possible to visit Kawasan Falls independently by renting a bike and driving here yourself.

 As I mentioned, Kawasan Falls is located in Badian on Cebu Island.
 Badian is famous for deep jungle canyons with incredibly blue freshwater streams and rivers.
 Below are the most up-to-date options for how to get to Kawasan Falls from Moalboal and from Cebu City.